-Trump is a breath of fresh air in the Persian Gulf
+Trump is a breath of fresh air in Gulf states

 Meanwhile, Iran has continued funding groups designated as terrorist organizations, dashing hopes that the deal would lead it to mitigate its behavior.

-Indeed, as Tehran's Foreign Minister Javad Zarif was signing off the treaty, which was meant to promote peace, Iranian generals were bragging about a new Persian empire and having four Arab cities under their occupation.
+Indeed, as Tehran's Foreign Minister Javad Zarif was signing off the treaty, which was meant to promote peace, Iranian generals were bragging about a new empire and having four Arab cities under their occupation.

 Today, Iran is one of only two countries in the world that back Assad's massacres in Syria.
 It also continues to officially support Lebanon's Hezbollah (which is designated by the US as a terrorist group) and the Houthi militia that has overthrown a legitimate UN-backed government in Yemen and continues to harbor and support al-Qaeda terrorists within its borders, according to US government findings.